GoogleCloudPlatform/cloud-foundation-fabric/modules/data-catalog-policy-tag/README.md

 IAM is managed via several variables that implement different features and levels of control:

-- `iam` and `group_iam` configure authoritative bindings that manage individual roles exclusively, and are internally merged
+- `iam` and `iam_principals` configure authoritative bindings that manage individual roles exclusively, and are internally merged
 - `iam_bindings` configure authoritative bindings with optional support for conditions, and are not internally merged with the previous two variables
 - `iam_bindings_additive` configure additive bindings via individual role/member pairs with optional support  conditions